odoo/documentation/website/optimize/seo.rst

 - `Pingdom Website Speed Test <http://tools.pingdom.com/fpt/>`__

-Static resources: CSS
+Static Resources: CSS
 ---------------------

-All CSS files are pre-processed, concatenated, minified, compressed and cached (server side and browser side).
+All CSS files are pre-processed, concatenated, minified, compressed and cached (server-side and browser-side).
 The result:

 - only one CSS file request is needed to load a page